Abstracts

 Cannell, I.D.1, Manson, D.E.1, Blackwell, H.E.1

-Many common Gram-negative opportunistic pathogens, including Pseudomonas aeruginosa, regulate group behaviors in a population density dependent manner through a cell-cell communication system called quorum sensing (QS).
-QS systems often control virulence phenotypes in bacteria, such as biofilm growth, swimming and swarming motility, and exotoxin production.
-The most common and well characterized QS system in these bacteria is based on LuxI/LuxR-type synthase/receptor pairs.
+Quorum sensing (QS) is a cell-to-cell communication used by many opportunistic pathogens, including Pseudomonas aeruginosa, to regulate group behaviors in a population density dependent manner.
+Because QS systems often control virulence phenotypes in bacteria, such as biofilm growth, swimming and swarming motility, and exotoxin production, understanding QS can provide strategies to target bacterial virulence.
+The most common and well characterized QS system in Gram-negative bacteria uses LuxI/LuxR-type synthase/receptor pairs.
 The LuxI-type synthase produces N-acyl-L-homoserine lactones (AHLs), with AHL concentration increasing with bacterial density.
-AHLs are detected by the transcription factors LuxR-type receptors, which then alter QS gene expression at high densities.
+LuxR-type receptors, cytosolic homodimeric transcription factors, detect AHLs and alter QS gene expression accordingly.
 AHLs share a common L-homoserine lactone headgroup across species, so specificity of AHLs for different LuxR-type receptors is dependent on tail structure.
 In native AHL signals, the tail structure varies in the length of the carbon acyl tail and the oxidation state of the third carbon in the tail, which can contain a 3-oxo, 3-hydroxy, or a fully reduced “straight chain”.
 In this study, a comprehensive set of straight chain and 3-oxo AHLs with tail lengths ranging from 1-20 carbons was synthesized and tested in seven well-characterized LuxR type receptors, providing structure-activity relationships (SARs) between tail length and LuxR-type receptor activity.
-These SARs allowed us to form hypotheses about the role of AHLs in multi-microbial systems and to characterize ideal acyl tail lengths for receptor agonism and antagonism across a range of LuxR-type receptors.
+Many of these AHLs were strong modulators of LuxRs, behaving as both agonists and antagonists.
+Interestingly, many of the antagonists displayed non classical partial agonism behavior.
+The SARs summarized here present a useful starting point for developing hypotheses about the role of AHLs in multi-microbial systems and characterize ideal acyl tail lengths for receptor agonism and antagonism across a range of LuxR-type receptors.

 POSTER 10

-1Wisconsin Institute for Discovery, University of Wisconsin–Madison, Madison, Wisconsin, USA, 2Department of Plant Pathology, University of Wisconsin–Madison, Madison, Wisconsin, USA, 3Department of Microbiology and Cell Science, University of Florida, Gainesville, Florida, USA,
+¹Department of Medical Microbiology and Immunology, University of Wisconsin-Madison, Madison, Wisconsin, USA, ²Department of Plant Pathology, University of Wisconsin-Madison, Madison, Wisconsin, USA

 POSTER 11